dawidpilch/Password-Manager/README.md

 # About the Password Manager Project
-Started the project back in the february of 2023, after finishing some basic C# courses.
+Started the project back in the february 2023, after finishing some basic C# courses.
 The project is not yet finished and is lacking few important functionalities.
 At the moment I am focused on refactoring my old code and trying to implement new things that I am learning every day.